CMPSC-580-Allegheny-College-Spring-2024/own_project/project_proposal.md

 ## Project Title: Enter The Name Of Your Project

-TODO: Here, think of an interesting name of the work that bring a freshness and excitement to the area of this project.
+TODO: Create an interesting title for your proposed project that bring a freshness and excitement to the area of this project.
 Consider using a name that carries some information about what the project and provides some hint at what the project does without being too wordy.

 ---